-Our MixStix system allows for a powerful, non-powered environment for fluid and biological research onboard the ISS – U.S. National Lab.
+Our MixStix system allows for a powerful, non-powered environment for fluid and biological research onboard the International Space Station – U.S. National Lab.

 All results are automatically generated by the mixing of the fluids in the microgravity environment after being manipulated (cracked open) by the ISS crew member by flexing the Teflon tube in the same manner as activating a glow stick.